Is my congregation’s professional staff eligible for the Reform Pension Plan?

 RPB participants who have a combined annual pension contribution paid on their behalf of at least 10 percent of their salary (including parsonage, if applicable) by their congregations/employers are eligible to purchase optional life insurance.
 This insurance coverage, which is in addition to the free basic life insurance coverage, can be purchased in increments of up to five times their salary to a total maximum amount of $600,000.
 Participants enrolling in the pension plan for the first time may purchase life insurance coverage equal to two times salary up to $300,000 without completing the insurance carrier’s Statement of Health form.
 Participants who want to purchase life insurance coverage in an amount greater than two times salary up to $300,000 must complete the insurance carrier’s Statement of Health form and be approved by the insurance carrier for the coverage.

 Participants who decide to increase their life insurance coverage after their initial enrollment, or who decide to purchase optional life insurance at a later time, will have to complete the insurance carrier’s Statement of Health form and submit it directly to the insurance carrier.
-Participants can request the form by contacting Ingrid Aponte, Participant Account Manager, at the RPB office.
+Please contact the RPB office to request the form.
 Upon notification of approval by the insurance carrier, the RPB will send an invoice to the participant for the premium that is due.
 Once the payment is made, the insurance policy will be in full effect.

 For further information on the RPB life insurance program, please visit the Life Insurance section of our website.